Amorphyx/3D_GDS2Converter/README.md

 ### Warnings
 - Due to the complexity of this program, and the current lack of optimization, the program can take upwards of 60 minutes to run for non-simple layouts.
 - This program is not complete and as such there might be errors that occur; most of these errors will be given by FreeCAD and will pertain to an imporper usage of FreeCAD functions inside this program or invalid inputs to this program causing invalid objects inside FreeCAD.
 - This program is RAM intensive, for complex layouts it has been seen spiking at nearly 10 GB of RAM, as such at least 16 GB of RAM is recommended.
+It is HIGHLY recommended to not run more than 1 instance of this program at once.